By Rick Steves

 Whether in a city or the countryside, renting an apartment, house, or villa can be a fun and cost-effective way to delve into Europe.
-In general, if you're staying somewhere for four nights or longer, it can be worth considering an apartment or rental house (many rentals require minimum stays — typically 3–7 nights; anything less than that isn't worth the hassle of arranging key pickup, buying groceries, etc.).
-If it works with your itinerary, consider settling in a rental for a full week.
+In general, if you're staying in one location for several nights, it's worth considering an apartment or rental house (shorter stays aren't worth the hassle of arranging key pickup, buying groceries, etc.).
 This gives you an opportunity to really get to know a town.
 Renting an apartment can be a particularly good strategy if you're choosing a home-base city from which to take day trips.

 Apartment or house rentals can be especially cost-effective for groups.
 Two couples traveling together can share a two-bedroom apartment, which often ends up being less expensive than a pair of hotel rooms.
 Groups of backpackers find that splitting the price of a cheap apartment can cost even less than paying for several bunks at a youth hostel.
 Having a place to cook can further your savings.
-Stock your kitchen for breakfast and lunch, taking advantage of the colorful markets that pop up throughout European cities and towns, and save your money for nice dinners out.
+Stock your kitchen for breakfast and a simple home-cooked meals, taking advantage of the colorful markets that pop up throughout European cities and towns.

 Single and Shared Rooms

-Renting a room in someone's home is an especially good option for those traveling alone.
-You're more likely to find true single rooms — with just one single bed, and a price to match.
-And if you're up for sharing a room with fellow guests — whether those you're traveling with or strangers — you can find a bed for a price that's lower than the going rate for hostel bunks.
+Renting a room in someone's home is an especially good option for those traveling alone, as you're more likely to find true single rooms — with just one single bed, and a price to match.
 Some room-rental arrangements also include use of the house's kitchen and laundry facilities.

-While you can't expect your host to also be your tour guide — or even to provide you with much info — some may be interested in getting to know the travelers who come through their home.
-It will likely be clear from the listing whether the hosts might be up for some socializing.
-(If you're interested in staying less as an anonymous lodger and more in the spirit of cultural exchange, see my tips for bunking with locals.)
+While you can't expect your host to also be your tour guide — or even to provide you with much info — some are interested in getting to know the travelers who pass through their home.
+(If you're interested in staying in locals' homes less as a lodger and more in the spirit of cultural exchange, see my tips for bunking with locals.)

 Having an entire farmhouse, countryside cottage, or villa to yourself is a wonderful way to immerse yourself in rural Europe.
 Often the owners have renovated an original rambling farmhouse or medieval estate into a series of well-constructed apartments with private kitchens, bathrooms, living areas, and individual outdoor terraces.
 They usually share a common pool and other amenities, and breakfast may be included.